yamiyue/FundCG_TextureMapping/README.md

 ### Mesh parameterizing

-Calculating the uv of the new mesh.
+ Use Mean Value Coordinates(M. S. Floater [2003]) to calculate the uv of the new mesh.

 ![para](https://user-images.githubusercontent.com/36958393/131991167-270961d1-78bd-4ee1-9763-80f77655d185.jpg)